Second law of thermodynamics in closed quantum many-body systems: Law of increasing entropy

 for any macroscopic operation $\bigl(U_L(t^*,0)\bigr)_{L\in\mathbb{N}}$ of operation time $t^*=O(L^0)$.
 Here, the existence of the limit $\ell\to\infty$ follows from Theorem~\ref{theorem:s^red=s^TD}.
 Furthermore, it holds that

 \end{theorem}

 This theorem says that the quantum macroscopic entropy density and thermodynamic entropy density cannot decrease through \textit{any} finite-time macroscopic operation followed by the relaxation process~\footnote{Note that the inverse temperatures $\beta_0$ and $\beta_1$ in Eq.~\eqref{eq:Increasing_s^TD} are not necessarily positive.
-In other words, this result applies to transitions between positive and negative inverse temperature states~\cite{Purcell1951,Hakonen1990,Hakonen1992,Braun2013}, which are beyond standard thermodynamics.}.
+In other words, this result applies to transitions between positive and negative inverse temperature states~\cite{Purcell1951,Hakonen1990,Hakonen1992,Braun2013}, which are beyond standard thermodynamics.}, and Eq.~\eqref{eq:Increasing_s^TD} is precisely the law of increasing entropy.

 Note that the long time average in the RHS of Eq.~\eqref{eq:Increasing_s^red_Thermalization} corresponds to focusing on a state at a typical time in a sense similar to the study of thermalization, as explained for Eq.~\eqref{eq:LongTimeAve}.
 Note also that, in Sec.~\ref{sec:Counterexamples_Timescale}, we will show that the constraint on the operation time, $t^*=O(L^0)$, is optimal by constructing a counterexample for any longer timescale $t^*=\omega(L^0)$.